What Stays With a House When You Sell It

 Legally?
-More often than not, yes.
+More often than not, maybe.
 But from a traditional buyer’s standpoint, it’s not necessarily so black and white.
 Especially considering that those fixtures you installed can often make or break a sale.
 Selling your home to a Utah cash buyer won’t matter though.
 More info here on how that process works.

-Fixture Vs Personal Property
+A Fixture Vs Personal Property

 Think of a fixture, and you’ll likely think of overhead lighting.
 Or a dishwasher.
 Or a washing machine.
 And generally speaking, most of us wouldn’t bother to consider taking them with us—even if we paid for them ourselves.